yegor256/blog/_drafts/_lists.md

 to let them accept the index.

-The beauty of this approach is that all classes and interfaces are small and that's why very composable.
+The beauty of this approach is that all classes and interfaces are small and that's why they're very composable.
 To make an iterable of probes limited we decorate it with `Limited`; to make it filtered we decorate it with `Filtered`; to do something else we create a new decorator and use it.
-We're not stick to one single interface like `Stream`.
+We're not stuck to one single interface like `Stream`.

-The bottom line is that decorators is an object-oriented instrument to modify the behavior of collections, while streams is something else, which I can't even find the name for.
+The bottom line is that decorators are an object-oriented instrument to modify the behavior of collections, while streams is something else which I can't even find the name for.

 P.S.
 By the way, this is how the same algorithm can be implemented